-Undergraduate students must be enrolled on a full-time basis (12 semester hours) to qualify to live in University housing.
-Undergraduate students residing in University housing who reduce their academic load to less than 12 hours may be permitted to remain in University housing with the Director of Housing and Residence Education's permission.
-The Housing Contract term is in effect for the academic year (fall through spring).
+Undergraduate students must be enrolled on a full-time basis (12 semester hours) to qualify to live in University Housing and Residence Education Facilities.
+Undergraduate students residing in University housing who reduce their academic load to less than 12 hours through withdrawing or Administrative F’s (@F), must complete a Full-Time Status Waiver application and have it approved by University Housing and Residence Education.
+The Housing Contract term is in effect for the academic year (Fall through Spring).

 Meal Plan Reductions Prior to Drop/Add